FuelLabs/fuel-indexer/docs/src/reference-guide/components/graphql/search-filtering.md

 ## Excluding Null Values

 You can store null values in your records if the corresponding entity fields are configured to allow for it.
-As such, you can exclude records that contain null values in a particular column or set of coulmns by using the `has` operator inside of a `filter` object.
+You can exclude records that contain null values in a particular column or set of coulmns by using the `has` operator inside of a `filter` object.

 If you wanted to filter out any records with a null value in `possibly_null_bar`, you would use the following query: